Lauri Pekuri: Fighter pilot

 In February 1943, Pekuri participated in the obtaining of Messerschmitt Bf 109G-2 fighters from Germany.
 The aircraft were transported from Neustadt, near Vienna.
-The Germans were surprised that not one single plane was destroyed during transport, when they themselves suffered losses up to 20% since they employed less qualified pilots to do the work.
+The Germans were surprised that not one single plane was destroyed during transport, when they themselves suffered losses of up to 20% since they employed less qualified pilots to do the work.

-During a flight from Immola to Lappeenranta on June 16, 1944, Pekuri's aircraft was damaged while engaging an Ilyushin Il-2.
-The engine stopped and he had to bail out behind enemy lines.
+During a flight from Immola to Lappeenranta on 16 June 1944, Pekuri's aircraft was damaged while engaging an Ilyushin Il-2.
+The engine stopped, and he had to bail out behind enemy lines.
 He wandered for over a week towards his own lines, but was finally captured and sent to a prison in Leningrad.
 He was released in December 1944.
 After medical quarantine and recovery, he returned to his squadron.
-Contrary to the original plans, this squadron of Bf 109s did not participate in the Lapland War due to a similar type used by Germans, and the dangers of misidentification.
+Contrary to the original plans, this squadron of Bf 109s did not participate in the Lapland War due to a similar type used by the Germans, and the dangers of misidentification.

 Pekuri achieved 18.5 victories in World War II (12.5 with Buffaloes and 6 with Bf 109s).

 After World War II, Pekuri rejoined the Air Force and took part in its transformation into the new jet age.
 He became the first Finn to break the sound barrier, in an RAF Folland Gnat F.1 numbered GN-101, while flying in passive glide in Finnish airspace.
-He flew and evaluated Folland Gnats and was responsible on ensuring the purchased fighters fulfilled the terms of agreement.
+He flew and evaluated Folland Gnats and was responsible for ensuring the purchased fighters fulfilled the terms of the agreement.

 After the purchase of Gnats had been completed, Pekuri evaluated the MiG-19 fighter.
 In his report, he recommended against purchasing the aircraft.
 The main reasons given were that the weapons were insufficient (giving the impression that no air-to-air missiles were usable) and that manufacturing had been terminated in favour of soon-to-be Mach 2-class fighters already planned for the Soviet air force.

 Pekuri also participated in the evaluation of MiG-21 fighters that were to be purchased by the Finnish Air Force.
-Pekuri planned the training for the type based on Soviet training both theoretical and practical given to group of pilots including himself.
-The fighters were transferred to Finland by Soviet pilots which was on the terms of the purchase.
+Pekuri planned the training for the type based on Soviet training, both theoretical and practical, given to a group of pilots, including himself.
+The fighters were transferred to Finland by Soviet pilots, which was on the terms of the purchase.

 During evaluations of future fighters, Pekuri was the first Finnish pilot to break Mach 2 while flying a Dassault Mirage III.
 Pekuri finally retired in 1968 with the rank of colonel, having commanded the Karelian Wing.

 After his military career, Pekuri worked in civilian aviation, as the manager of the aviation maintenance training for Wihuri Oy.
-In the 1980s, he moved to Spain where he wrote his memoirs.
-He lived there until his passing on 3 August, 1999.
+In the 1980s, he moved to Spain, where he wrote his memoirs.
+He lived there until his passing on 3 August 1999.